Table of Contents

-When you're designing your pup's meals, you should always try to hit as many birds with as few stones, so seek out foods with a specific protein amount and BV, and those that are also saturated with omega-3 fatty acids, vitamins and minerals.
+When you're designing your pup's meals, you should always try to hit as many birds with as few stones, so seek out foods with a specific protein amount and BV and those that are also saturated with omega-3 fatty acids, vitamins, and minerals.

-Additionally, how much protein your dog needs will also depend on their breed, daily life, habits, health history and age, as well as the exact health issue they're currently dealing with.
+Additionally, how much protein your dog needs will also depend on their breed, daily life, habits, health history, and age, as well as the exact health issue they're currently dealing with.

-Best Low Protein Dog Food Brands
+Best Low-Protein Dog Food Brands

-The below are some of the best low protein dog food brands you can buy instead of prescription dog food or homemade meals.
-However, you need to be certain that the percentage of protein dry matter basis fits the needs of your individual dog – ask your veterinarian about each brand you're considering.
+However, it would help if you were certain that the percentage of protein dry matter basis fits the needs of your individual dog – ask your veterinarian about each brand you're considering.

-|Royal Canin Canine Renal Support S Dry (17.6 lb)||$139.97||Buy on Amazon|
+|ROYAL CANIN Canine Renal Support S Dry (17.6 lb)||285 Reviews||Check Price|

-|Hill's Science Diet Dry Dog Food, Adult 7+ for...||$51.99||Buy on Amazon|
+|Hill's Science Diet Dry Dog Food, Adult 7+ for...||5,071 Reviews||Check Price|

-|Blue Buffalo Natural Veterinary Diet Kidney...||$104.87||Buy on Amazon|
+|Blue Buffalo Natural Veterinary Diet KS Kidney...||458 Reviews||Check Price|

-Sticking to a New Diet
+Sticking To The New Diet of Low-Protein

 Some owners find it easier to mix low protein dry dog food with a little bit of low protein wet dog food.
-It's more expensive, but makes the switch easier.
+It's more expensive but makes the switch easier.

 When you change your dog’s diet, your main task will be to stick to it.
 Don't forget about dog treats you give your pup between meals – they can be high in protein.